Chart Color Schemes

 Kurri Kurri - Abermain is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Kurri Kurri - Abermain, as per the latest Census evaluation, consisted of 91.1% houses and 9.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro NSW's composition of 90.9% houses and 9.0% other dwellings.
-Home ownership in Kurri Kurri - Abermain stood at 30.5%, with mortgaged dwellings at 40.1% and rented dwellings at 29.4%.
-The median monthly mortgage repayment was $1,603, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in the area was $345, compared to Non-Metro NSW's figure of $340.
+The dwelling structure in Kurri Kurri - Abermain, as per the latest Census, consisted of 91.1% houses and 9.0% other dwellings.
+This is similar to Non-Metro NSW's figures of 90.9% houses and 9.0% other dwellings.
+Home ownership in Kurri Kurri - Abermain was at 30.5%, with mortgaged dwellings at 40.1% and rented ones at 29.4%.
+The median monthly mortgage repayment in the area was $1,603, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure stood at $345, slightly higher than Non-Metro NSW's $340.
 Nationally, Kurri Kurri - Abermain's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing